Ykuzhe/Mangwha/README.md

 - [One Punch Man](https://cubari.moe/read/gist/Z2lzdC9mdW5reWhpcHBvLzFkNDBiZDVkYWUxMWUwM2E2YWYyMGU1YTlhMDMwZDgxL3Jhdy9vcG0uanNvbg/) - [Subreddit](https://www.reddit.com/r/OnePunchMan/) / [Discord](https://discord.gg/onepunchman)

 If there's any issues, contact me at Discord (Rioki#3797) or create an issue in this repository.

+## Contributing

+If you like'd to contribute then do so!
+Just make sure you put proper credits and to put your manga alphabetically when adding them to the README file.
+For examples, you can check out the json files I have created, thank you!